 Reno County was established on February 26, 1867 (Organized on 1872) from Peketon Territory.
 The county was named in honor of Gen. Jesse L. Reno (1823-1862).
 Commander of the Union 9th Army Corps, he was killed at the Battle of South Mountain (Maryland) on 14 Sept 1862..

-Cities and towns situated in Reno County consist of Hutchinson, South Hutchinson, Buhler, Haven, Nickerson, Pretty Prairie, Arlington, Turon, Sylvia, Partridge, Abbyville, Plevna, Willowbrook, Langdon.
+Cities and towns located in the County include Hutchinson, South Hutchinson, Buhler, Haven, Nickerson, Pretty Prairie, Arlington, Turon, Sylvia, Partridge, Abbyville, Plevna, Willowbrook, Langdon.

-Reno County vital records can be found at the Kansas Office of Vital Records has copies of birth, marriage, divorce and death records.
+Reno County vital records can be found at the Kansas Office of Vital Records has copies of birth and death records from July 1, 1911; marriage records from May 1913 and divorce records from July 1951.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kansas for current fees and application process.
 Birth, marriage, and death records are connected with central life events.

 You can search online for Reno County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Kansas Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.